 - Cook with only natural ingredients/whole foods.
-(Eliminating all artificial sweeteners, preservatives, and fillers such as all forms of corn syrup, food colors, and words that can’t be pronounced.)
-As well as cook with ingredients that are gluten-free.
+Eliminating all artificial sweeteners, preservatives, and fillers such as all forms of corn syrup, food colors, and words that can’t be pronounced.
+As well as cook with only gluten-free ingredients.

 - Buy less/no packaged foods or individually packaged snacks.
 Instead, I make these goods myself for a lower cost while yielding a higher quality and higher quantity.

 - Make EVERYTHING from scratch.
-For example, breads, tortillas, sauces, salad dressings, gravies, granola bars and granola, trail mix, pickles, etc. Tip: If you are a beginner at making things from-scratch, focus on things like sauces, salad dressings, and snacks.
+For example, bread, tortillas, sauces, salad dressings, gravies, granola bars, and granola, trail mix, pickles, etc. Tip: If you are a beginner at making things from scratch, focus on things like sauces, salad dressings, and snacks.
 These are the easiest and quickest to make and also happen to be the stuff with the most horrible of ingredients at the grocery store.
-If you need a down day, you can also sub for a store bought organic sauce instead.
+If you need a down day, you can also sub for a store-bought organic sauce instead.

 - Make a house a home on a tight budget & decorate with elements that are handmade and inexpensive.

-- Ferment foods on a weekly basis to aid healthy gut bacteria and digestion.
+- Ferment foods every week to aid healthy gut bacteria and digestion.

 In 2017, I started a food blog and gave up that same year because I didn’t feel “good enough” (and partially believed the lies that blogging was dead).
 I wrote a book in the meantime (YA, Fantasy) and here I am, again.
 Starting another blog.
 I don’t know if my querying will be successful or if I will become an author or if my blog will succeed.
 Here I am anyways because gosh darn it, I love to write.